Lien, Garnishment & Levy

 Also, even if property is sold or refinanced, your creditor may not get paid in full, or at all, depending on what other liens are already on the property, if, for example, it was recorded before that creditor filed its lien on the land records.
 Some creditors get priority over other creditors and must be paid first.
 Sometimes, this leaves little or no money to pay the other lien-holders, and they will have to find some other way of collecting on the debt.

 If you are employed and are unable to pay a debt or a money judgment, the court can order that your wages be “garnished.”
 This means the money to pay the debt will be taken from your paycheck and paid directly to the creditor.
 A garnishment is a common way to get you to pay overdue court fines or judgments, child support or for back taxes.

 There are laws that protect you if your wages are garnished.
 For instance, the Consumer Credit Protection Act (CCPA) prohibits your employer from firing you due to the wage garnishment, unless you have been garnished for more than one debt.
 It also limits the total amount of your earnings that can be garnished in one week.
-In general, garnishment is limited to 25% of your disposable income.
+In general, garnishment is limited to 10% of your gross income.
 However, if the garnishment is to pay delinquent child support, 60% of your income may be garnished.

 If you need your whole paycheck to pay for the basic support of yourself and your family, you can file a form with the court to try to stop the garnishment.
 Also, filing bankruptcy can usually stop garnishments for most debts.